Pyth-Men-Code/Data-prep-package/README.md

 ### Production mode

-This mode installs a copy of the module in the site-packages of the virtual environment, and only installs the modules related to production : cleaning, feature-engineering, preprocessing and utils.
-Only the dependencies necessary to use these modules are installed, such as described in the setup.py.
+This mode installs a copy of the module in the site-packages of the virtual environment, and only installs the modules related to production.

 Activate the virtual environement, then install the module with pip